janickr/shortcuttranslator/README.md

 ===================

 [Intellij Idea] plugin.
 Translates shortcuts from one keymap to another.
-For developers who want to learn the default IntelliJ shortcuts but are used to the shortcuts of another IDE.
+Let's say you want to try this Jetbrains IDE you heard about, but you are used to the Eclipse / TextMate / Emacs / Netbeans shortcuts.
+Sure, you can easily change your keymap in IDEA / RubyMine / PyCharm ...
+But you want to learn the default Intellij shortcuts, just like you learned the TextMate shortcuts in TextMate and the Eclipse shortcuts in Eclipse.
+This plugin together with the ctrl+shift+a shortcut wil get you up to speed in no time.

 It uses the built in keymaps in IntelliJ to do the translation.